ghariosk/DevOps/README.md

  `vagrant ssh`

-Then enter this in your browser: `http//:development.local`
+Then enter this in your browser: `http//:development.local:3000`

 > You should be directed to the **nginx** home page:

 ![Screenshot of the page](Screenshot.png)

+# Initialise the app :

+1. Run

+`cd app`

+2. Run :

+`node app.js`